 Decolonizing Literacy – Creating Culturally Relevant Literacy Lessons

 Learning literacy skills often come about by practicing those skills.
 Usually, when a skill is introduced, accompanying examples are also presented.
-With Garden River First Nation, we worked together to create a series of literacy and reading lessons that not only met ELA curriculum standards but also incorporated examples directly from stories, literature, and photographs provided by Garden River First Nation.
-This brings the learning objects closer to home and makes them more relevant to the students of Garden River First Nation while offering new perspectives to other students and teachers.
-Our shared objective wasn’t just to create material for students to pass a provincially-mandated course, but to help Garden River First Nation’s learners excel beyond that course by creating a series of culturally-relevant and individually-meaningful tools that honour them, their history, and their community – something that Toulouse singles out as being fundamental for student self-esteem and success.
+We worked together with Garden River First Nation to create a series of literacy and reading lessons that met ELA curriculum standards and incorporated examples directly from the stories, literature, and photographs Garden River First Nation provided.
+This brings the learning objects closer to home and makes them more relevant to Garden River First Nation learners while offering new perspectives to other learners and educators.

-Whether it’s through the work of academics like Toulouse or from the communities that we are so fortunate to get to know, it’s more evident than ever that academic success in literacy and other domains is intimately connected to a very holistic vision of student self-esteem.
-If we want to further support literacy, it’s clear that we need to begin with content that puts the student first and makes it explicit that their personal universe is as valid as the world of standardized evaluations and tests.
+Whether through the work of academics like Dr. Toulouse or communities that we are so fortunate to get to know, it’s evident that academic success in literacy and other domains is intimately connected to a holistic vision of self-esteem.
+If we want to support literacy further, it’s clear that we need to begin with content that puts the learner first and makes it explicit that their personal universe is as valid as the world of standardized evaluations and tests.

-If you would like to learn more about how providing students access to content that is reflective of their communities and cultures and presents information in an inclusive way has proven to increase engagement and increase learning, we invite you to contact us.
+If you would like to learn more about how providing learners with access to content that reflects their communities and cultures and presenting information inclusively increases engagement and learning, we invite you to contact us.